 Many of us struggle with developing true confidence and self esteem.
 Our view of what confidence is has been distorted by the media to the point that we buy into thinking confidence is something which we can fake; forgetting confidence and self esteem are the result of continuous effort at becoming the best version of yourself.
 Confidence is the result of getting in touch with your inner weirdness and embracing your uniqueness; the more you embrace it, the more you practice your abilities, the more you will develop true confidence.

 The perception we have of ourselves is greater than the perception other people can have of us.
-When we talk about confidence it goes back to our body awareness: How we feel within our body, are we keeping our head up?, are we breathing deep within our diaphragm?, are we loving ourselves enough? or are we doing the opposite by letting others decide our value?.
+When we talk about confidence it goes back to our body awareness… how do we feel within our body? are we keeping our head up? are we breathing deep within our diaphragm? are we loving ourselves enough? or are we doing the opposite by letting others decide our value?.
 Whenever we allow others to decide our value, we lose confidence.

 We need to learn to accept ourselves completely.
-At times we need to be willing to make mistakes and be wrong, because whenever we are not willing to be wrong we loose the ability to be creative with our lives and grow.
+At times we need to be willing to make mistakes and be wrong; whenever we are not willing to be wrong we loose the ability to be creative with our lives and grow.
 Many people have a low self esteem because they are afraid of failure or they are afraid no one will love them.
 Willing to accept that you will make mistakes is not the same as repeating the same pattern of behavior over and over again.
 Mistakes are part of life and necessary in order to grow and learn but only if we are willing to be instrospective and take responsability for our own lives.